-- Known as one of the world’s largest fish markets, Tsukiji is a place you absolutely cannot miss when in Tokyo.
+- Known as one of the world’s largest fish markets, the Tsukiji Fish Market is a place you absolutely cannot miss when in Tokyo.
 Only the freshest seafood can be found here and the list includes massive crabs, scallops and rows of fish freshly captured by local fishermen.

-#HHWT Tip: Tsukiji Market is not open everyday so it’s best to check the calendar on its website.
+#HHWT Tip: The Markets may not be open everyday so it’s best to check the calendar on their website.

-Note: The food items sold at Tsukiji Fish Market are not halal-certified, so it’s best to check with the individual vendors before consuming at your own discretion.
+Note: The food items sold at Tsukiji Outer Market are not Halal-certified, so it’s best to check with the individual vendors before consuming at your own discretion.